-April 4th - May 1st

-Read Chapters 82, 83, 84, 85 & 86 in your textbook answer the chapters quiz questions for Chapters 82, 83, 84, 85 & 86 and turn in on the due date.
-Perform any on-line activities as required by your instructor.
-Be prepared to discuss this material in the classroom and shop.

-Unit IV Homework due date: May 1st
+April 4th - May 1stRead Chapters 84, 85, 86, 87 & 88 in your textbook.
+Perform any on-line activities as required by yourinstructor.
+Be prepared to discuss this material in the classroom and shop.Unit IV Homework due date: May 1st